-St. Michael's Episcopal School strives to provide children with superior academic instruction in an environment that acknowledges and develops Christian values.
-Our St. Michael's DRAGONS values are kindness, acceptance. integrity, responsibility, resilience. and respect. compassion.
+St. Michael's Episcopal School nurtures the spirit, ignites the mind, and celebrates childhood in a community of love, affirmation, and belonging that fosters educational excellence.
+Our St. Michael's DRAGONS values are kindness, respect, acceptance, integrity, responsibility, resilience, and compassion.
 The expectations for our students are to practice these values not only at school and beyond, but also when online and while using technology.
 Students are permitted to use school-issued digital devices for educational activities.
 Students may be subject to disciplinary action if they do not follow School rules while using School devices, the School network, and personal digital devices on School grounds or at School events.